General Admission Questions

 qualified applicants has exceeded available space in recent years.
 For maximum admission and scholarship consideration:

-International students applying for Fall Semester admission are encouraged to apply during the fall of the prior year for maximum consideration.
+- International students applying for Fall Semester admission are encouraged to apply during the fall.
 International students applying for Spring Semester admission may begin applying in September before the start of the desired enrollment term.

 Are letters of recommendation required for applicants?

-Yes.
-Bethune-Cookman University does require letters of recommendation; however, students are welcome to submit supplemental information, including an academic resume to enhance their application file.
+No. Bethune-Cookman University does not require letters of recommendation; however, students are welcome to submit supplemental information, including letters of recommendation, an academic resume, etc. to enhance their application file.

 When do students receive an admission decision?

 Admission decisions are typically made one to two weeks after all application materials are received.
 (Please note that an